Graphics Processing Units (GPU)

 When creating a server, select:

-• source — pre-configured GPU-optimized images are marked in the version list as GPU optimized.
-These images contain the drivers required to work with graphics processors.
-If you choose a different source, you will need to install the drivers on the server yourself for stable NVIDIA® GPU operation;
+- a source — GPU-optimized images marked in the version list as GPU optimized.
+These images include the drivers required for GPU operation.
+If you choose another source, you must install the drivers on the server yourself for stable NVIDIA® GPU operation;

-• configuration — a fixed or custom GPU lineup configuration from 2 vCPUs.
+- a configuration — a fixed or custom GPU configuration starting from 2 vCPUs.